 Each year, AFIA also conducts a member survey of the feed industry’s involvement in community outreach, through both community service hours logged and funds donated.
 This survey links to our fourth focal point for sustainability.
 For more information and recent results, .

-For more information on AFIA’s sustainability efforts, please contact , AFIA manager of communications, at (703) 558-3579.
+For more information on AFIA’s sustainability efforts, please contact , AFIA Vice President, Membership and Public Relations, at (703) 558-3574.